-Dalai Lama’s teachings are universal and he sees humanity as one.
-More of us should adopt this point of view as our problems are global in nature, and no nation can solve them alone.
+Dalai Lama’s teachings are universal, and he sees humanity as one.
+More of us should adopt this point of view as our problems are global, and no nation can solve them alone.

 1. Understand the law of impermanence

 Impermanence (Anicca in Pali) is one of the favorite subjects of the Dalai Lama.
 I learned about it from the late S.N.
 Goenka during my 10-Day Meditation Retreat.
 The law states that all sensations are arising, and passing away, arising, and passing away.
 Your happiness, emotions, youth, vigor, suffering, friends, situations, and life itself – they arise and pass away.
 His Holiness suggests you accept this basic fact.
 It means that when you feel suffering, you already know that it will pass.
 It also means that when you feel ecstatic, you know that this will pass as well.
 This understanding is the opposite of clinging to your emotions which ultimately creates suffering.
 “My religion is very simple.
 My religion is kindness.” ― Dalai Lama XIV

 2. Love and compassion is what we need in this world

 Dalai Lama sweeps the world with his compassion.
 Like all great leaders, he’s a dedicated practitioner of his craft.
 He wakes up at around 3 AM to meditate for at least 4 hours.
 Many of his meditations are about love, compassion, and forgiveness.
 He forgave the Chinese for invading Tibet but it doesn’t mean he’s promoting passive acceptance of whatever happens.
 It’s more about choosing love and compassion over hate.
 Hate doesn’t lead anywhere but violence and suffering.
 “Love and compassion are necessities, not luxuries.
 Without them, humanity cannot survive.” ― Dalai Lama XIV